code-a11ly/how-to-git-gitHub/complete-guide.md

 git clone “https://github.com/the ssh link to the GitHub repository”

-# Quick Guide to Git and GitHub

-If you already read the full guide or know about Git and GitHub, and need to just revise the commands, then this is for you!

-Pre-git commands – aka Bash commands
+## Pre-git commands – aka Bash commands

 cd “the path” 	// Change Directory (or folder), changes the directory according to the given
                 // path